Teaching Commons > Events > Teaching & Learning Conference > 31st Annual Teaching and Learning Conference 2026

 Additional information, including the full schedule of concurrent sessions, will be released closer to the conference date.

-In anticipation of DePaul’s Annual Teaching and Learning Conference, the Center for Teaching and Learning is hosting a book club centered on The Opposite of Cheating: Teaching for Integrity in the Age of AI, co-authored by keynote speaker David Rettinger.
-Participants will explore practical frameworks for teaching integrity in the age of AI, with the unique opportunity to engage directly with Dr. Rettinger during the first book club meeting at the conference on Friday, May 8.
+As part of DePaul’s Annual Teaching and Learning Conference, the Center for Teaching and Learning is hosting a book club centered on The Opposite of Cheating: Teaching for Integrity in the Age of AI, co-authored by keynote speaker David Rettinger.
+Participants will explore practical frameworks for teaching integrity in the age of AI, with the unique opportunity to engage directly with Dr. Rettinger during the book club meeting on Friday, May 8.
 The first 100 registrants will receive a complimentary copy of the book.

 Register for the Book Club